hojberg/coevolution/overview.md

 All players start with a beginner set of spells and items (set by the GM) and a number of spells and items.

 We'll now give some example sessions using these rules.
-You can skip to [the rationale](#rationale) behind these rules, or jump to reading about [Manifold Symmetry](manifold-symmetry.md), the first game universe using the Coevolution system.
+You can skip to [the rationale](#rationale) behind these rules, or jump to reading about [Manifold Symmetry](manifold-symmetry.md), the first game universe built with the Coevolution system.

 <a id="examples"></a>
 ## Example sessions